ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 Photo: New Salem, Mass., F. Model, July 25, 2008

 Like the Mulberry Wing, with which it is often found, Black Dash occurs only in eastern North America, and has a small and rather unusual range.
 It occurs along the northeastern seaboard, from Massachusetts south only to Virginia.
-North of Massachusetts, it is found in only a few locations in New Hampshire and Vermont, but it has not been found on the ongoing Maine Butterfly Survey (VBS 2010; MBS 2010).
+North of Massachusetts, it is found in only a few locations in southern New Hampshire and southern Vermont (VBS 2002-2007), but it has not been found on the ongoing Maine Butterfly Survey (MBS 2013).
 This southern New England/mid Atlantic population is widely separated from another identical population around the Great Lakes and upper midwest.

 W. H. Edwards called one of his two specimens of this species Euphyes pontiac, naming it for a powerful Native American chief in the Great Lakes area, and in old sources Black Dash is still sometimes referred to as the Pontiac Skipper.
 As Zirlin relates, Edwards actually described the same species twice, thinking his two specimens were of different species.
 But because conspicua appeared on the page preceding pontiac, the name conspicua was given priority and applied to the species as a whole (Zirlin 1995).

-Black Dash, like Mulberry Wing, was probably uncommon, rather than rare, in Massachusetts through the 19th century.
-It was certainly nowhere near as common as its more versatile wetland-based congener, Dun Skipper, and like Mulberry Wing it probably suffered greatly from the loss of wetlands in eastern areas (Table 1).
+Black Dash, like Mulberry Wing, was probably uncommon throughout Massachusetts in the 19th century.
+It was certainly nowhere near as common as its more versatile wetland-based congener, Dun Skipper.
+Also like Mulberry Wing, Black Dash probably suffered greatly from the loss of wetlands, both during agricultural development 1600-1900 (Table 1), and later owing to urban and suburban development in the twentieth century (Table 2).

-By the 1970’s there is a bit more information available, but still only for eastern Massachusetts: in 1971 Edward M. Peters took a conspicua male specimen in Carlisle; in 1973 William D. Winter reports conspicua “quite common” in Westwood, Dover and Medway 7-24 July; and in 1974 D. Willis reports it “common” in the Holliston/Sherborn area (Lep.
+By the 1970’s Lepidopterist Society records for eastern Massachusetts add additional information.
+In 1971 Edward M. Peters took a conspicua male specimen in Carlisle; in 1973 William D. Winter reports conspicua “quite common” in Westwood, Dover and Medway 7-24 July; and in 1974 Darryl Willis reported it “common” in the Holliston/Sherborn area (Lep.
 Soc.
 Seas.
 Sum. and Correspondence, 1959-1981).
-Four William D. Winter specimens from Dover (1973 and 1966) are in the Harvard MCZ.
-It was not until the 1985-90 Audubon Society Atlas that Black Dash was shown to be present, though uncommon, in many areas throughout the state.
+Five William D. Winter specimens from Dover and Medway (1966, 1973, 1974) are in the Harvard MCZ and two Ingraham specimens from Dover are at Yale.

 Host Plants and Habitat

-The main larval host plant for Black Dash is Tussock Sedge (Carex stricta), which is native to and found in all counties in Massachusetts (Magee and Ahles 1999).
+The main larval host plant for Black Dash is tussock sedge (Carex stricta), which is native to and found in all counties in Massachusetts (Cullina et al. 2011; Magee and Ahles 1999).
 The 1995-99 Connecticut Atlas participants found eggs or larvae of Black Dash on this species in the wild (O'Donnell et al. 2007).
 However, Black Dash may also use some of the many other available sedge species.
 Research is solely needed.

 Like Mulberry Wing and Two-spotted Skipper, Black Dash is a localized marsh-grass feeder, and not an active colonizer.
 But compared to Mulberry Wing, it uses a somewhat wider range of types of wetlands, including weedy streamsides, fens, and wet meadows, and is somewhat more likely to leave these habitats in search of nectar (Cech 2005).

-Black Dash will persist in shrubby or partially wooded (red maple) wetlands in which Tussock Sedge is at least co-dominant, but the species does not occur in deep shade (NatureServe 2010).
+Black Dash will persist in shrubby or partially wooded (red maple) wetlands in which tussock sedge is at least co-dominant, but the species does not occur in deeper shade (NatureServe 2010).
 Succession of wetlands to wooded swamps will reduce Black Dash populations.
+There are locations in Massachusetts where Black Dash was known, but is not found today, because the wetland has been overgrown with shrubs and saplings.

 Relative Abundance Today